thraizz/wordpress-nginx-template/blogpost.md

 # WordPress Docker behind NGINX Reverse Proxy

-A quick blog post about how I run my WordPress websites behind a reverse-proxy over one docker-compose file.

-While some blogs tend to write a lengthy introduction into the topic the reader probably already knows, lets not.
-Lets just see how easy it is to combine the three and run a flawless website in under half an hour.
-Speedrun time!

 ## Setting up the containers

 Look at the `docker-compose.yml` first and be surprised by how easy the setup is: